darrendub/darrendub.github.io/_posts/2015-05-01-whats-working.md

 <cite>Yucky <a href="http://www.amazon.com/Adobe-Dreamweaver-CS5-Old-Version/dp/B003B32AA6">via Amazon</a></cite>

 ### Next steps
 This will be a good foundation to build my new home.
-Next, is to formulate the blueprint buy starting with a solid performance plan.
+Next, is to formulate the blueprint buy starting with a solid <a href="{{ site.baseurl }}/weblog/2015/05/04/performance-boss/">performance plan</a>.